top of page

 bg.png.webp

-National TV lessons "Back to School" and the National Career Guidance Lesson
+National television lessons "Return to Study" and National Career Guidance Lesson

-2022 - On the Day of Knowledge, the All-Ukrainian lesson "Back to School" was broadcast live on the National Television with the participation of the First Lady of Ukraine Olena Zelenska, the Minister of Education and Science of Ukraine, as well as Tina Karol, Yevhen Klopotenko, Taras Topolya and Oleksandr Pedan.
-At the end of the broadcast, it became known that the record for the largest mass lesson in Ukraine had been set, which was officially recorded by representatives of the Ukrainian Book of Records.
+2022 - On the Day of Knowledge, the All-Ukrainian lesson "Back to School" was held on National Television in a live broadcast of a joint telethon with the participation of the First Lady of Ukraine Olena Zelenska, the Minister of Education and Science of Ukraine, as well as Tina Karol, Yevhen Klopotenko, Taras Topoli and Oleksandr Pedan.
+At the end of the broadcast, it became known about the establishment of a record for the most massive lesson in Ukraine, which was officially recorded by representatives of the Ukrainian Book of Records.
 The lesson was held with the support of the Goethe Institute.

-2023 - On Knowledge Day, together with UNICEF Ukraine, we held a lesson on psychological resilience as part of the All-Ukrainian Mental Health Program "How are you?" (https://www.howareu.com/), initiated by the First Lady of Ukraine Olena Zelenska for grades 1-6 and grades 7-11.
+2023 - On Knowledge Day, together with UNICEF Ukraine, we held a lesson on psychological resilience within the framework of the All-Ukrainian mental health program "How are you?" (https://www.howareu.com/), initiated by the First Lady of Ukraine Olena Zelenska for grades 1-6 and grades 7-11.

 bg.png.webp

-One of the objectives of the project is to master the skills of exposing fakes and protecting against various types of harmful information influence.
+One of the goals of the project is to develop skills in detecting fake news and protecting against various types of harmful information influence.

-As part of the project, our team will train women and civic leaders to improve their information security awareness and competencies, namely critical thinking skills in relation to disinformation.
+As part of the project, our team trained women and civic leaders to increase their awareness and competence in the field of information security, namely the skills of critical thinking about disinformation.

-- 3000 Women emerging leaders will improve their skills that serves their communities and helps to build resilience against Russian information attacks,
+- 3,000 women leaders improved their skills that will serve their communities and help increase resilience to Russian information attacks,

-- A multimedia online course will be developed and 6 webinars will be provided for course participants all over Ukraine, to help women leaders build their countering disinformation and information integrity skills,
+- A multimedia online course was developed and 6 webinars were held for course participants across Ukraine to help women leaders develop their skills in countering disinformation and information integrity,

-- 4 offline trainings will be conducted in Kyiv and 3 regions to build networking of “Woman activists Academy”
+- 4 offline trainings were held in Kyiv and 3 regions to build the network of "Women Activist Academy"

-- Ukrainians are better informed about Russian disinformation efforts and its malign influence in different regions,
+- Ukrainians are better informed about Russian disinformation and its harmful impact in different regions,

-- Ukrainians have greater access to accurate messaging on topics targeted by disinformation,
+- Ukrainians have greater access to accurate reporting on the topics targeted by disinformation,

-- Civil society organizations receive capacity building training (online-course in open access on the platform) responsive to their needs to enable more effective programming promoting information integrity.
+- Civil society organizations receive capacity-building trainings (online course in open access on the platform) that meet their needs, so that they can more effectively develop programs aimed at ensuring information integrity.

 bg.png.webp

-The following activities are planned as part of the project:
+The following activities were carried out within the framework of the project:

-1. Creation of 2 training programs with the participation of experts from the Office of the Ukrainian Commissioner for Human Rights
+1. Creation of 2 training programs with the participation of experts from the Office of the Commissioner of the Verkhovna Rada of Ukraine for Human Rights.

-2. On the basis of the above curricula, an online course will be created: the Advanced Training Course for Educators in SCORM multimedia format "Fundamental Rights and Principles of the Individual in accordance with the Articles of the European Social Charter" and a Modular Lesson for teaching in general secondary education institutions "Children's Rights in accordance with the European Social Charter".
+2. Based on the above training programs, an online course was created: Advanced Training Course for Educators in Multimedia SCORM Format "Fundamental Human Rights and Principles in Accordance with the Articles of the European Social Charter" and Modular Lesson for Teaching in General Secondary Education Institutions "The Rights of the Child in Accordance with the European Social Charter".

-3. Conducting a public information campaign in the media to popularize these two courses in order to provide teachers, children and adolescents, as well as their parents with practical and useful knowledge and skills (competencies) on social human rights in accordance with the European Social Charter (ESC).
+3. Conducting an information campaign in the media to popularize these two courses in order to provide teachers, children and adolescents, as well as their parents with practical and useful knowledge and skills (competences) on social human rights in accordance with the European Social Charter (ESC).

-· at least 3,000 teachers will receive advanced training through an online course in international SCORM format on "Fundamental Rights and Principles of the Individual in accordance with the Articles of the European Social Charter"
+- at least 3,000 teachers underwent advanced training using an online course in the international SCORM format on the topic "Fundamental Rights and Principles of the Individual according to the Articles of the European Social Charter"

 bg.png.webp

-Social and labor integration of Ukrainian refugees and IDPs in Poland, Slovakia, Bulgaria and Ukraine with the support of the Central European Initiative
+Project for Ukrainian refugees in Poland, Slovakia, Bulgaria and Ukraine with the support of the Central European Initiative

-A project for Ukrainian refugees in Poland, Slovakia and Bulgaria, as well as IDPs in the western regions of Ukraine, to adapt to the conditions of stay in a new place, receive psychological assistance, prepare for employment, learn foreign languages, provide knowledge on running their own business, conduct career guidance testing and counseling, and build further education and career development.
+A project for Ukrainian refugees in Poland, Slovakia and Bulgaria, as well as IDPs in the western regions of Ukraine, to adapt to the conditions of their stay in a new place, receive psychological assistance, prepare for employment, learn foreign languages, provide knowledge on running their own business, conduct career guidance testing and consultations, as well as build further education and career growth.
 The project is implemented with the support of the Central European Initiative.

 bg.png.webp

-Since the first days of russia's war of aggression against Ukraine, together with the Ministry of Education and Science of Ukraine, we have initiated an all-Ukrainian project to provide emotional support to Ukrainians, where certified psychologists from the Association of Innovative and Digital Education and well-known Ukrainians give practical recommendations to civilians on how to emotionally survive the horrors of war.
+From the first days of Russia's aggressive war against Ukraine, together with the Ministry of Education and Science of Ukraine, we initiated an All-Ukrainian project for emotional support of Ukrainians, within which, every day at 8:00 PM, certified psychologists of the Association for Innovative and Digital Education and famous Ukrainians give practical advice to civilians on how to emotionally survive the horrors of war in live broadcasts.

 You can watch the entire playlist here.